Patrickslide/sdm_2023/README.md

 ## code       ##

-the *code* folder contains the scripts, written in R and Python languages at version 4.2 and 3.10.
+This folder contains the scripts, written in R and Python languages at version 4.2 and 3.10.
 Here, the *sdm_ibex_data.Rmd* file represents a first run of SDM applied to Capra Ibex; the script is divided in sections, with the following steps being mandatory:
   - Loading the __environmental variables__, joined in a **rasterStack** item and the __species presence records__, in **SpatialPointsDataFrame format**.
 In this case, we used two DataFrames of presence-only records of Capra Ibex and several species of Bats within the Alpine territory;